Rihanna Sets Instagram On Fire In Skimpy Black Lingerie

 RiRi’s bodysuit has a plunging neckline that shows off her voluptuous cleavage.
 The piece has the Savage X Fenty logo across the bodice, right along the waistline, helping highlight Rihanna’s hourglass figure.
 She paired her sexy bodysuit with black heels, while she accessorized it with several silver bracelets on both arms.
 She has hair long nail painted in neon green, which creates an interesting contrast with the black of her outfit.

 The “Umbrella” singer has her left arm as she grabs a handful of hair, in a seductive pose.
-Her raven hair is down and messy, as if falls onto her chest over her shoulder.
+Her raven hair is down and messy, and it falls onto her chest over her shoulder.

 The photo, which Rihanna shared with her almost 68 million followers she has on Instagram, racked up more than 2 million likes in about two hours of being posted at the time of this writing.
 Users of the popular social media platform who are fans of the singer flocked to the comment section to compliment her figure and praise her for coming out with sexy lingerie that caters to a variety of women and bodies.